In this guide, I’ll break down the recent Chrysler Town & Country, highlighting the top Town & Country years to buy and the poorest years to avoid.

 Best & Worst Years for Chrysler Town & Country 3rd Generation (1996-2000)

-The 3rd generation Chrysler Town & Country, from 1996 to 2000, introduced groundbreaking features and set the stage for the evolution of the domestic minivan.
+The 3rd generation Chrysler Town & Country, from 1996 to 2000, introduced groundbreaking features and set the stage for the development of the local minivan.

 2000 is the best year for the third-generation Chrysler Town & Country, while the worst years to avoid are from 1996 to 1999.